fabioaromanini/icc2/README.md

 To access the files of a project, simply switch to the branch which name matches the project's name, as the master only contains common files.

-All projects will be written in english, except for the first, as I was stil working on the enviroment during the project's development, and couldn't focus on a decent english on the time.